Momme Hell | ASP Postdoctural Fellow | NSF NCAR

 Storms generate swell events that many like to surf.
 I study how the dynamics of the storm determine the generated swell.
 For that, I use idealized models, observations from wave buoys and remote sensing data, and non-linear optimization methods to understand the process of wave generation on the synoptic scale.

-The key mechanism that leads to the generation of major swell events is trapping wave energy under the moving storm (figure on the right).
+The key mechanism that leads to the generation of major swell events is trapping wave energy under the moving storm (figure on the left).
 To understand this, one has to think of wave energy propagation in the reference system of the moving storm.
 While the wave energy of a short wave travels slower and will be left behind, the wave energy of longer waves will keep up with the moving storm and be further enhanced.

 This mechanism compresses the wave energy to a small area, appearing as a small, localized swell source in the open ocean.
 Stronger storms that move faster will generate larger swell events, while storms that propagate too fast are less efficient in creating strong swell events.